kevinn-chan/DLW_kuteng/README.md

 **🚦Bayesian-Simulated Value-at-Risk**

 ### **1. The Vision**
-Traditional safety AI is binary—it detects objects but ignores context.
+Surveillance cameras and traditional safety AI detects objects but ignores context.
 This creates an "Interpretation Gap" where a rainy night triggers the same alerts as a clear afternoon, leading to fatal alarm fatigue.

-**B-SVaR** closes this gap by porting **Quantitative Financial Risk Modeling** into public safety.
+Our project closes this gap by porting **Mathematical and Value-at-Risk (VaR) frameworks** into public safety.
 We move from *detecting objects* to *quantifying environmental chaos*.

 ### **2. Key Innovations**
-* **The Stochastic Noise Floor (Monte Carlo)**: We establish a dynamic **Value-at-Risk (VaR)** threshold using 10,000 Monte Carlo simulations based on road architecture, traffic flow, and weather.
-This represents the environmental "noise floor."
+* **The Stochastic Noise Floor (Monte Carlo)**: We establish a dynamic **VaR** threshold using 10,000 Monte Carlo simulations based on road architecture, traffic flow, and weather.
+This represents the environmental noise floor.
-* **Semantic Intent Engine (Zero-Shot CLIP)**: Unlike standard object detection, we use a **CLIP Transformer** to understand the *intent* of a scene using 22 engineered semantic anchors (e.g., "crumpled metal" vs. "normal traffic").
+* **Semantic Intent Engine (Zero-Shot CLIP)**: Unlike standard object detection, we use a **CLIP Transformer** to understand the *intent* of a scene using several engineered semantic anchors (e.g., "crumpled metal" vs. "normal traffic").
 * **Actionable Certainty**: Our **Persistence Gate** requires consecutive breaches of the VaR threshold before confirming an incident, ensuring emergency responders only act on verified data.

 ### **3. System Architecture**